logzio/logz-docs/_source/integrations/metrics-lights.md

 ---
-title: Logz.io LightS for AWS
-open-source:
+layout: article
-  - title: Light Synthetic Monitoring
+title: LightS - Light Synthetic Monitoring for AWS
-logo:
-  logofile: logz-symbol.svg
-  orientation: vertical
-data-source: LightS
+permalink: /integrations/lights/
+flags:
+  logzio-plan: community
+tags:
+  - integrations
+  - aws
 contributors:
   - doron-bargo
-shipping-tags:
+  - mirii1994
-  - aws
+  - shalper
 ---

 LightS is a web monitoring solution to check availability and load performance of your web site.
 This solution will be deployed on your AWS account.